How to Create a Thriving Freelance Program: Know Your Why

 One reason for this shift is the rising cost of perks and benefits.
 To stay competitive, many companies had to scale back on pension plans, health benefits, and other rewards that used to keep employees stationary.
 Another reason is the economy.
 The recent recession was long and difficult.
 Many companies had to resort to laying off employees in order to stay afloat.
 These actions were like a breach of contract for those that had worked hard and were aiming for the gold watch.

 During this same time, there have also been demographic changes within the workforce.
-Baby boomers—who currently make up about a quarter of employees—are turning to freelance in record-high numbers.
-Twenty-nine percent of boomers freelanced during 2018 in order to:
+Baby boomers—who currently make up about a quarter of employees—are turning to freelance in record-high numbers, turning to freelance in order to:

 • Earn extra money